 Rigel Pharmaceuticals Provides Business Update

 SOUTH SAN FRANCISCO, Calif., Jan.
-10, 2022 /PRNewswire/ -- Rigel Pharmaceuticals, Inc. (Nasdaq: RIGL) today provided a business update including preliminary 2021 full-year total revenue, the status of the Phase 3 study in COVID-19, and upcoming catalysts in 2022.
+9, 2023 /PRNewswire/ -- Rigel Pharmaceuticals, Inc. (Nasdaq: RIGL) today provided a business update including preliminary total revenue for the fourth quarter, ongoing activity from the commercial portfolio, including TAVALISSE® (fostamatinib disodium hexahydrate) tablets and REZLIDHIA™ (olutasidenib) capsules, and upcoming catalysts for 2023.

 Commercial and Preliminary Financial Update